CCH Rotation Requirements

 - Residents must be present for assigned times according to CCH Weekly Schedule page, especially for CCH Ultrasound Scanning Sessions on the weekly schedule and google calendar below.

-- Any conflicts with the schedule must be discussed in advance with the ultrasound faculty (Dr. Cosby and/or Dr. Rogers) and scan time made up on evenings or weekends within a reasonable timeframe to be agreed upon with us.
+- Any conflicts with the schedule must be discussed in advance with the ultrasound faculty (Dr. Rogers) and scan time made up on evenings or weekends within a reasonable timeframe to be agreed upon with us.

-- Required minimum of 60 submitted scans for 1 week rotation.
+- Required minimum of 60 submitted scans for each week on rotation.
 Ultimately only scans that are submitted, reviewed and found to be technically adequate and accurate (excluding false negatives and false positives) will count towards credentialing.

 - Focus on applications according to your level of training:

-- PGY1: eFAST, Renal, Gyne, Ob, Peripheral Venous Access
+- PGY1: eFAST, Renal, GB, Gyne, Ob, Peripheral Venous Access

 - PGY3: Cardiac, Thoracic, Ocular, Ob, ST/MSK